A study of the basic principles and concepts of political science.

 An introduction to the theories of rational choice including theories of negotiation and bargaining, elections and voting in democracies, community organizing and the contrast between the roles and performances of government and market.

 Examines some of the salient continuities and breaks between the ancient and modern traditions in Western political philosophy.

 This course is an introduction to subnational government in the U.S. context, with some attention paid to state and local government in Maryland.

 An overview of modern environmental philosophy, politics, and policy, exploring environmental politics in the US by way of comparison with other developed and developing countries.

-A study of the domestic governmental institutions; processes and problems such as conflict and economic development; and the socio-economic environments that are common to developing countries of Africa, the Middle East, Asia, and Latin America.
+A study of the domestic governmental institutions; processes and problems such as conflict and economic development; and the socio-economic environments that are common to lower-income countries around the world.

 An examination of identity as a source of civil conflict.
 The course explores how identity is embedded in context, how identity is manipulated for political ends, and how identity conflict may be resolved.